MicrosoftDocs/learn/learn-pr/azure/intro-to-azure-arc/includes/5a-azure-security.md

 ## Azure Arc security with Microsoft Sentinel

-Microsoft Sentinel is both a SIEM (scalable, cloud-native, security information, and event management) and a SOAR (security orchestration, automation, and response) solution.
+Microsoft Sentinel is an integrated SIEM (scalable, cloud-native, security information, and event management) and a SOAR (security orchestration, automation, and response) solution.
 Microsoft Sentinel delivers threat intelligence, providing a single solution for attack detection, proactive hunting, and threat response.
 It provides a birds-eye view across the enterprise, alleviating the stress of increasingly sophisticated attacks, increasing volumes of alerts, and long resolution time frames.

 The benefits of Microsoft Sentinel include: